renpy/renpy/sphinx/source/screens.rst

 size, spacing, and number of children.
 If a row or column would be underfull, ``null`` displayable are used to fill the remaining space.

-Vpgrids take the the following properties:
+Vpgrids take the following properties:

 .. screen-property:: cols